Chocolate Sourdough Focaccia Recipe with Peanut Butter

 Make the Dough:

-- Cover with a tea towel and let the dough rest for an hour.
+- Cover the bowl with the plastic cover or plastic wrap and let the dough rest for an hour.

 Bulk Fermentation: